leonstel/leonstel.github.io/blogs/xmen_part3.md

 So far we have dealt with a method wrapper and the store this article focuses on combining both to come up with an infrastructure to easily create custom map components.

+**Links to the Git Repo and previous / next posts are at the end of this article**

 ## Basic Infrastructure

 // TODO simplify diagram